polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 - It simulates a more realistic blockchain environment where participants don't share key information
 - It helps you understand the process of key generation, which is a fundamental skill in blockchain operations

+To understand more about the different signing algorithms used, check [Keypairs and Signing](https://wiki.polkadot.network/docs/learn-cryptography#keypairs-and-signing){target=\_blank}.
+To learn more about the different types of keys used, refer to the [Keys](https://wiki.polkadot.network/docs/learn-cryptography#keys){target=\_blank} section in the Polkadot Wiki.

 ### Key Generation Options

+There are several ways you can generate keys.
+The available methods are:

+- solochain-template-node subcommand - the most straightforward method for developers working directly with the node is to use the integrated key generation feature.
+You can generate keys directly from your node's command line interface using the `key` subcommand.
+This method ensures compatibility with your chain and is convenient for quick setup and testing
+- [subkey](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/bin/utils/subkey){target=\_blank} - it is a powerful standalone utility specifically designed for Polkadot SDK-based chains.
+It offers advanced options for key generation, including support for different key types such as `ed25519` and `sr25519`.
+Subkey is particularly valuable for developers who need fine-grained control over their key generation process
+- Third-party key generation utilities - various tools developed by the community

 ### Generate Local Keys with the Node Template